UWSA BOARD OF DIRECTORS

 SRC meets monthly to discuss any matters of concern with respect to staff—University relations or staff working conditions.
 The SRC’s mandate includes revising policies affecting staff.

-Release time from your regular staffing duties: staff who serve as UWSA board members are granted the time spent in participating on University-level committee meetings such as PACSC and SRC.
-Additionally, the University of Waterloo grants the president-elect and past president three days per month, the secretary and treasurer two days per month, and directors one day per month release time.
-Beginning in November 2013, the UWSA president will be a full time release position.
+Release time from your regular staffing duties plus a stipend: staff who serve as UWSA board members are granted the time spent in participating on University-level committee meetings such as PACSC and SRC.
+The University of Waterloo grants the president-elect and past president three days per month, the secretary and treasurer two days per month, and directors one day per month release time.
+The UWSA president position is now a full time (100% release time) position, and is eligible to receive an annual stipend of approximately $10,000.00 paid by UWSA.
+(The amount of the stipend shall be equal to 10% of a 35 hr.
+USG13 Job Value as per the UW Salary Scale.)

 Want more information about the UWSA?
-Please attend an informal hour information session noted above or contact a UWSA Board member.
+Please contact a UWSA Board Member.

 Want more information on the election process?
-Please contact the Chief Returning Officer, Jeremy Steffler.
+Please contact the Chief Returning Officer, Joe Allen.